Athletic Sports Team Health Requirements

 KNOW YOUR OPTIONS

-Talk to your health care provider about ways to manage your pain that does not involve prescription opioids.
+Talk to your health care provider about ways to manage your pain that do not involve prescription opioids.
 Some of these options may actually work better and have fewer risks and side effects.
 Options may include:

 - Pain relievers such as acetaminophen, ibuprofen, and naproxen